Consensys/verax-documentation/developer-guides/using-the-sdk.md

 \[Work in progress] The class `veraxSdk.utils` extends the capabilities:

-* precompute the id of an attestation
+* precompute the ID of an attestation
 * encode decode payload

 ***